 For more information, including schedule & venue information, please visit: https://www.icann.org/ids.

 ICANN’s mission is to help ensure a stable, secure, and unified globe Internet.
 To reach another person on the Internet, you need to type an address – a name or a number – into your computer or other device.
 That address must be unique so computers know where to find each other.
-ICANN helps coordinate and support these unique identifiers across the world.
-ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the international.
+ICANN helps coordinate and support these unique identifiers across the globe.
+ICANN was formed in 1998 as a not-for-profit public-benefit corporation with a community of participants from all over the world.